hetida/hetida-designer/docs/user_guide/tutorials/exec_wirings_adapters.md

 	}
 }
 ```
-Analyzing the execution request payload we observe that actually two things are relvant: The transformation id in the field `id` and the `wiring` consisting basically of `input_wirings` and `output_wirings`.
+Analyzing the execution request payload we observe that actually two things are relevant: The transformation id in the field `id` and the `wiring` consisting basically of `input_wirings` and `output_wirings`.

 Each input wiring tells hetida designer over what adapter data should be fetched and which data source is requested from that adapter for the respective input.